-Can I take IELTS/OET during my medical school?
+Can I take IELTS/OET when I’m a medical student?

-Can I take PLAB 1 during my medical school?
+Can I take PLAB 1 during medical school?

 Unfortunately, it is a prerequisite to clear IELTS/OET with the required scores before you can book PLAB 1.

-Plans about the financial support you need for this road to the UK is as important as planning when to take it.
-Check here to see how to plan to fund for your PLAB journey.
-Also to have an overall look on the entire path, please have a look here, planning your PLAB journey.
+Plans about the financial support you need for this road to the UK are as important as planning when to take it.
+Check here to see how to plan to fund your PLAB journey.
+Also, to have an overall look at the entire path, please have a look here, planning your PLAB journey.